kaustavdm/pyAvroPhonetic/README.md

 Overview
 --------

-pyAvroPhonetic provides a Python module that can be imported and used by other Python programs or scripts.
+pyAvroPhonetic provides a Python packae that can be imported and used by other Python programs or scripts.
 It implements the *Avro Phonetic Dictionary Search Library* by
 [Mehdi Hasan Khan](https://github.com/omicronlab).

 *N.B.
-This module is still experimental and is not (yet) fit for production use.*
+This package is still experimental and is not (yet) fit for production use.*

 Inspirations
 ------------

-This module is inspired from
+This package is inspired from
 [Rifat Nabi](https://github.com/torifat)'s
 [jsAvroPhonetic](https://github.com/torifat/jsAvroPhonetic).